About

 That was when I knew I was going to be a game designer for life.

-Later, we turned one of our board games, Oshiro, into an online version and was the grand prize winner of the GameTrust Evolution Challenge.
-I would end up catching the dot-com bug however, spending a few years working at some really interesting film and music related start-ups.
-But through a chance encounter, I found my way back into gaming when I joined the talented folks at Slipgate (now Gazillion Entertainment) and reinvigorated my passion.
-Most recently, I partnered up with my college buddy Tommy Wu (who crucified me in Quake with a score of 20 to -2 when we first met in the college dorms) and co-founded FabldLabs, a social game start-up with focus on storyline driven titles.
+In 2009, we made an online version of one of our board games, Oshiro.
+It won the grand prize of the GameTrust Evolution Challenge and was published on shockwave.com, getting paid to create video game for the first time in my life.
+I would end up catching the dot-com bug however, spending several years at early-to-mid stage startups, with a short stint on an MMORPG project in between.
+Later, I went on to partner with my college buddy Tommy Wu (who crucified me in Quake with a score of 20 to -2 when we first met in the college dorms) and co-founded a couple VC backed companies in social game and interactive narrative space.

 So here we are – I hope you find my posts insightful, and let’s keep the good ideas rolling!